yassato/RegressionFDS/README.md

 Source code for simulations, numerical examples, and their figure presentation.

 ### overleaf
-Overleaf manuscript made from LaTex template
+Overleaf manuscript made from LaTeX template